allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 a link to the project page at Codecov for more details.

 Fortunately, Codecov supports uploading multiple report files without the hassle of merging them into one beforehand.
-If you have a multi module project or a multi variant Android project you do not have to take any additional steps here.
+If you have a multi-module project or a multi-variant Android project you do not have to take any additional steps here.

 ## Summary